 The City of Wichita, the Kansas Department of Transportation (KDOT) and Kansas Turnpike Authority (KTA) are partnering to improve travel in east Wichita.
 The collaborative plan includes new intersection designs at Webb and Greenwich and improved access to the Turnpike.
 Improvements will be managed in two project: the Webb Road intersection and the Greenwich to K-96 corridor.
 Construction for both projects is anticipated to be complete in late 2021.

-The Kellogg & Webb Project is nearing the end of the second phase of construction at the east side of Webb Road and the south frontage road, east of Webb, are essentially complete.
-The next major work focuses on the north frontage road and the west side of Webb.
+The Kellogg & Webb Project is finishing up the second phase of construction at the east side of Webb Road.
+The focus now is on the north frontage road and the west side of Webb.

-The second East Kellogg improvement project, between Greenwich and K-96, began in September and is administered by the KTA.
-The first phase of the project, utility relocation, is nearing completion.
+At the second East Kellogg improvement project, between Greenwich and K-96, the first phase of the project, utility relocation, is nearing completion.
 Major work on Kellogg, between Zelta and K-96, continues.
-The installation of two large drainage boxes is nearly complete and reconstruction of the eastbound bridge crossing the Turnpike begins in late March.
+The installation of two large drainage boxes is nearly complete and reconstruction of the eastbound bridge crossing the Turnpike is under way.

 Traffic impacts in the near-term include: